-An Eskie is also eager to please her master, which makes training her much more manageable.
+An Eskie is also eager to please her master, which makes training her more manageable.

-Don’t forget; she used to be a circus dog.
-She can learn many tricks and do them well, as long as she has a dedicated teacher.
+Don’t forget; the Eskie used to be a circus dog.
+She can learn many tricks and do them well, provided she has a dedicated teacher.

 Socialize her with other people and animals as early as possible to prevent potential behavioral problems later on.